 "New recruit maybe?" another piped up.
 The one who had been taunting immediately before Luffy stopped and glared at him.

 "Who are you?
 Identify yourself."
-Luffy looked him dead in the eye.
+Luffy looked him dead in the eye and grinned.

 "Well, I'm the guy who defeated your crew, kicked your captain's ass, and sunk your ship.
 That's all you really need to know."
 The pirates gaped at his audacity, but hesitated to attack.

 The blast, although weak to the point where he had to consciously control himself, was directed at everyone in the room.
 Coby was kneeling on the floor, sweating profusely and panting for breath, but he was still conscious.
 Not bad.
-Luffy smiled despite himself realizing that even this crybaby Cody, who had zero confidence and next to zero mental discipline, was still much more strong willed than your average East Blue pirate.
+Luffy smiled to himself, realizing that even this crybaby Coby, who had zero confidence and next to zero mental discipline, was still much stronger willed than your average East Blue pirate.
 That wasn't saying much, but it was something.

 "Wow, thanks Coby!"
-He dived into a barrel full of apples and started inhaling them - that was the only description Coby could really use.
-If he was chewing at all, he couldn't see it.
-It was all a blur as he bounced from one side of the room to another and gradually emptied the supply closet of the precious food.
+He dove into a barrel full of apples and started inhaling them—that was the only description Coby could really use.
+If he was chewing at all, Coby couldn't see it.
+It was all a blur as he bounced from one side of the room to another and gradually emptied the supply closet of its precious food.
 Just when Coby was starting to wonder where on earth he put it all, the boy stopped, sighing as he visibly restrained himself and patted his stomach dispassionately.
 "It's not much, but it will hold me over.
 I should leave some room for meat."

 "Most would say I am," he admitted.
 "I have room for a lot more, but fruit doesn't do much for me.
 My body is weird.
 I need some meat, but this will be enough until I make it to the next island.
 I might have to stock up here, though.
 I haven't eaten in over a day."

-Coby frowned as he interpreted "stock up" to mean "steal," not realizing that the boy had already taken his act of leading him here as a sign of friendship and planned to return the favor.
+Coby frowned as he interpreted "stock up" to mean "steal.
 He squashed the rising disapproval.
 This ship was filled with ruthless pirates, and as ashamed as he was to admit it, he was one of them.
 He had no right to look down on someone who stole from scum.
-Of course, Luffy didn't really view it as stealing since in his eyes he had Coby's permission, but that was beside the point.

 "Why have you gone so long without eating?"
-Coby was curious.
+Coby asked.
 The boy just shrugged.

-"A day isn't really that long," he answered ambiguously.
-Normally he would be dismayed at the prospect of not eating for that long, but at the moment his thoughts were wandering to a certain man he would meet up with on the island he was going to next.
+"A day isn't really that long," he answered.
+Normally he would be dismayed at the prospect of not eating for that long, but at the moment his thoughts were wandering to a certain man he would meet up with on the island he was visiting next.
 "But since you asked, I was at sea and quickly ran out of food since I had no idea where I was going until I finally spotted this ship."

 "Um, if you don't mind me asking, what was that thing you did back there?
 You knocked those guys out cold without lifting a finger."
-The boy smirked and nodded, acknowledging the question.
+The boy smirked.

 "Sorry.
 That's a secret.
 But you'll find out one day."
 Again with the vague responses.
 Coby nodded despite his lingering curiosity.
 Meanwhile, Luffy was internally wondering if he should just tell him.
 He didn't really feel like explaining the concept of Conqueror's Haki to someone who had yet to truly see the world.
 Even a small glimpse of its vastness might discourage the boy from pursuing his dream at this point.